swiftly-solution/documentation/src/docs/scripting/events/gameevents/onplayerjump.md

 ---

 # OnPlayerJump
-This event is triggered when player_jump is triggered
+This event is triggered when player_jump is triggered.
 ::: tabs
 @tab Lua
 ```lua